Support for carers

 The support you could receive includes:

-• equipment to help with your education such as books or a computer.
+• equipment to help with your education such as books or a laptop

 As part of your support we may offer you a personal budget.
 This gives you some choice and control over the support you get.